 Working with engineered stone carries a range of risks beyond those covered in this Code, such as manual handling.
-SafeWork NSW has published other relevant Codes of Practice to help manage these risks including:
+Other relevant Codes of Practice to help manage these risks include:

 - Managing the work environment and facilities

 - Construction work, and

 - Hazardous manual tasks.